 - Place a wok over medium-high heat.

 - Add 1 Tbsp oil and when oil begins to simmer, add chicken.

 - Saute chicken until nearly cooked through.

-- In the last minute of cooking add 2 Tbsp of sauce (reserve remaining sauce) and continue cooking until chicken is coated in sauce.
+- In the last minute of cooking add half of the sauce (about 2 Tbsp) and continue cooking until chicken is coated in sauce.

 - Set chicken aside and return wok to heat.